Great Dane Shedding

 Great Danes have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Great Dane's coat healthy.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+110-175 lbs at maturity, 7-10 yrs lifespan — the Great Dane does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 The Great Dane's moderate shedding coat and moderate activity requirements tell only part of the story — their working heritage shapes everything from trainability to health risks.

 Seasonal Changes